Recipe Overview

 Baked bread, unsliced.

+Serve.
 Serve the bread with plenty of softened butter.
 If you’re feeling fancy, make a compound butter (butter mixed with flavoring): orange honey butter, cranberry cinnamon honey butter, or gingerbread butter.

 • Whole wheat Irish soda bread: Substitute whole wheat flour for half of the flour (2 cups).
 The bread will be a little denser with a more hearty flavor.
+If you use all whole wheat flour, the texture of the bread may be too dense and heavy.

 • Raisin options: Substitute currants (Zante currants), dried cranberries, or dried cherries for the raisins, if you prefer.
 You could also omit the dried fruit.

 • All out of buttermilk?
 It’s easy to make a substitute for buttermilk: simply put 2 tablespoons white vinegar into a measuring cup and fill the cup with milk, to make 1¾ cup.
 The vinegar has enough acid to activate the baking soda.
+This substitution works but the bread won’t be quite as flavorful.

 Sliced bread with raisins.